akshayka/edxclassify/README.rst

 The edxclassify package contains a classification suite built to detect learner affect and behavior in the discussion forums of Massive Open Online Courses (MOOCs).
-It is a result of a year's worth of research at Stanford and was designed to enable the discovery of insights into forums attached to Stanford's `online course offerings <https://lagunita.stanford.edu/>`_.
+It is the result of a year's worth of research at Stanford and was designed to enable the discovery of insights into forums attached to Stanford's `online course offerings <https://lagunita.stanford.edu/>`_.